sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 ## Comparing Tuesday to SOPA

-David Segal's comment, which Perloth belatedly added to the article, sums up the comparison to SOPA aptly:
+David Segal's comment in the article sums up the comparison to SOPA aptly:

 > “To mark all organizing a success or failure by measuring it against the single biggest online activist moment ever is ridiculous.”